MichaelCurrin/dev-cheatsheets/cheatsheets/html/icons.md

 title: Icons
 ---

-This guide covers inserting HTML icons in webpages, focussing on _Fontawesome_.
+This guide covers inserting HTML icons in webpages, focussing on _FontAwesome_.

 ## Example